pbfrandsen/SPIN_workshop/Feature_annotation.md

 # -xsmall softmasks the genome
 ```

 BRAKER doesn't work well with long fasta header names.
-Check your masked reference genome and confirm that there are no spaces, weird symbols, or long names with grep:
+Check your masked reference genome and confirm that there are no spaces, special symbols, or long names with grep:

 ```bash
 grep ">" <filename>